 Once the first Free Private Cities have been successfully established, a completely new, highly lucrative asset class will emerge.
 This is because both the “software”, i.e. the legal and contractual framework, and the “hardware”, i.e. the master plan and infrastructure, can be reused as often as required and adapted in all directions.

-We have founded a company, Free Private Cities Inc., and are currently working on a reusable standard model for Free Private Cities.
-If you would like to find out what investment opportunities exist in Free Private Cities, please contact us at [email protected]
+We have founded a company called Tipolis to implement this, and are currently working on a reusable standard model for Free Private Cities under the title “Prosperity Zones”.
+If you would like to find out more about the investment opportunities available, please contact us at [email protected].

 The new book on Free Private Cities by Titus Gebel presents the theoretical foundations, looks at examples from the past and present and gives practical hints on how to build a Free Private City in the real world.
 It is a must-read for everyone who wants to get involved in this new market or is interested in the concept of Free Private Cities and alternatives to traditional political systems.